UCMJ Article 87b

 Maximum Possible Punishment for Violations of Article 93

-A violation of article 93 carries a maximum possible punishment of a Dishonorable discharge, forfeiture of all pay and allowances, and confinement for 3 years.
+A violation of Article 93 carries a maximum possible punishment of a Dishonorable discharge, forfeiture of all pay and allowances, and confinement for three years.

 How do you defend against Article 93 Cruelty and Maltreatment charges?